-NewsFlash is a modern feed reader app for Linux desktops.
-Built in GTK the NewsFlash feed reader integrates nicely with the GNOME Shell desktop.
-Learn more.
+NewsFlash is an RSS feed reader client for Linux.
+Built in GTK, NewsFlash integrates well with the GNOME Shell desktop.
+Learn more about its features.

 Font Downloader a GTK app for Linux desktops.
 It lets you search, browse, preview, download, and install fonts from Google Fonts on your Linux desktop.

 Mousai is a song recognition app for Linux desktops.
 A Shazam alternative, Mousai listens to a song you play and identifies it within seconds.
 Try it out!

 Use GNOME Sushi to get a macOS 'Quick Look' feature in Ubuntu.
 Just select a file in Nautilus then hit the spacebar to see an instant preview – sound good?

 Clapper is an interesting new media player app for GNOME desktops built in GJS and GTK 4.
 In this post we look at Clapper's features and drool over its UI.

 Using an AMD Ryzen mobile CPU?
 If so, check out the AMD Controller app from Spanish tech company Slimbook.
 Their tool lets you change power profile quickly.